 The suspended models look like they exist on some mythical, ethereal plane.
 This reiterates the wonderful, dream-like state that attributes to the fine art feel.

-The styling of hair, makeup and clothing is important to give the mood and feeling of the image.
+The styling of hair, makeup and clothing are important to give the mood and feeling of the image.
 Big dresses work well to extenuate that creative, free-flowing atmosphere.

-Fashion photography captures the flamboyancy of the hair, makeup and clothing.
+Fashion photography captures the flamboyancy of hair, makeup, and clothing.
 These three things combined with the model and setting all come from a clear, creative vision.

 The styling of the mise en scene denotes the mood and air of the model through poses and expressions.
-Altogether they create fine art photography.
+All together, they create fine art photography.

 You will find a large part of fashion photography focuses on the fine art aspect.
 This is down to fashion houses not selling a product.
 They sell a mood and feeling.